dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

    mysql -u root -p
    > create database checkpkg;
-   > grant all privileges on checkpkg.* to "checkpkg" identified by "password";
+   > grant all privileges on checkpkg.* to "checkpkg" identified by "<your-chosen-password>";
    > flush privileges;
    > exit;

-Note that you must use your own value instead of ``password``.

 To verify that your user creation is correct you can execute this: